jakobnissen/jakobnissen.github.io/posts/badjulia.md

 I expect that in the future, Julians will move even further towards Python-esque ducktyping.
 I predict that while there will arise packages that try to address some of these issues, they will be in disagreement about what to do, they will be niche, without good core language support, and therefore not really solve the problem.

-## The iterator protocol is too hard to use
+## The iterator protocol is weird and too hard to use
 ### The protocol
 By "the iterator protocol", I mean: How does a for loop work?
 The three languages I'm familiar with, Python, Rust and Julia, all handle this slightly different.
 In Julia, the following code: